 Finally for this series is a 200m, negative split rep. Then starting on the 2:20 is another 200m broken as a set of two, 100-metre reps on 1:15.

-To loosen the arms up after that series swim 200m double arm backstroke on four minutes.
+To loosen the arms up after that series swim 200m double arm backstroke for four minutes.

 The final set is eight, 50-metre reps of fast freestyle kicking.
-Start each rep on the 60 second mark.
+Start each rep at the 60-second mark.

 If you would like further advice feel free to contact me.